Lettuce sandwich: Metaphors

 The lettuce sandwich has also become a cultural metaphor to represent something unattractive, unappealing, weak, or mundane.

 In this sense, the term "limp (or soggy) lettuce sandwich" is often used.

 Being on a "lettuce sandwich diet" refers to getting by on the bare minimum with absolutely nothing more than the necessities of life.

 The lettuce sandwich is sometimes indicative of poverty or hardship, and also represents a lack of sufficient nourishment.
 The lettuce sandwich is considered a humble, tasteless food.
 It can be used to represent disappointment as in "life need not be a lettuce sandwich over the sink".

 Health benefits

 A lettuce sandwich has been claimed to be a sleep-inducing remedy for insomnia.

 Lettuce sandwiches (no bread) are also eaten to promote weight loss.

 Lettuce sandwiches (bread filled with lettuce) can also be a good food choice for the health-conscious.

 The lettuce sandwich (bread filled with lettuce)—which contains no meat—is mentioned in a book about vegetarian diets.

-Health risks

-There has been a death attributed to eating lettuce sandwiches contaminated with the E. coli bacteria.